Okunade-Daniel/Data-Cleaning/README.md

 # Data-Cleaning
-Prepare the Fifa players' Data for analysis
+> Preparing the Fifa players' Data for analysis
 # INTRODUCTION
 Data Cleaning is a vital skill for Data Analysts as it prepares and validates data for analysis.
 Data Cleaning is the process of tidying the data within a dataset.
 It involves fixing or removing incomplete, corrupted, inconsistent, wrongly formatted or duplicated data.
 This is important because it ensures the accuracy and reliability of data analysis.